Q: When did you know you'd be writing spiritually based books?

 Not anymore.
 My life is jam packed and busy as it is that I found reading and consulting was time consuming.
 It’s draining on all levels the same way I’m drained when I write.
 While I love the craft and have many friends that do that for a living, for me giving readings left little time to devote to the things that are more important to me.
 It is my writing and teaching work that is my life purpose, ultimate passion, and interest.
 I tend to give my all with whatever I agree to.
 I'm always giving my 110% and then some.
-Reading someone requires me to devote time and energy that I would rather use for other things.
+Reading or consulting someone requires me to devote time and energy is geared towards other things.
 While I know how to read, my heart and passion isn't in it enough to do it full time.

 I also found that answering the same questions like “Does he/she love me?
 Will I find another job?” to be uninspiring and unfulfilling, even though I understand those are logical questions to one’s practical life.
 I reach more people writing books than offering individual readings.
 It is the deeper writing work I do that is out there in print indefinitely long after I’m gone that has a stronger impact in helping others than conducting readings or consultations.
+I prefer to teach through the written word - that way the answers can be found throughout my works for more than one person.
 I also found that through my work that it helps others become stronger people and souls in mind, body, and spirit to help them have a keener connection with God on their own.
 This simultaneously gives them a stronger psychic communication line where you can go directly to God for answers.

 Q: The topics you write have been diverse from love relationships to horror to spiritual.
 Do they ever criss-cross?